|Project and/or thesis

 If you receive an Offer of Admission you may be required to have your official GMAT/GRE test scores mailed directly to the academic unit for the program for which you applied.

-- Your Statement of Intent allows you to explain your personal interest in the program to which you are applying.
+- Your statement/letter of intent allows you to explain your personal interest in the program to which you are applying.

 - It should reference the kind of knowledge you expect to gain from the program and should define the reasons why you chose the program and how it can satisfy your own interests.